-- A. We all know that developing a credible, deficit-reducing budget for 1984 and beyond is going to take a lot of hard work and give and take on all sides, Democrat and Republican, liberal and conservative.
+A. We all know that developing a credible, deficit-reducing budget for 1984 and beyond is going to take a lot of hard work and give and take on all sides, Democrat and Republican, liberal and conservative.
 The President has made his proposal, and the House has adopted a radically different alternative.
-We are likely to end up with something in between, but we ought to consider for a moment who is closer to the mark in terms of the vital needs of our economy and in terms of natinal priorities. - B. House resolution.
+We are likely to end up with something in between, but we ought to consider for a moment who is closer to the mark in terms of the vital needs of our economy and in terms of natinal priorities.

+B. House resolution.
 The House-passed budget resolution, engineered by the Democratic leadership, simply is not a credible plan for meeting our priorities and achieving sustained economic growth.
 The House recommends a \$30 billion tax increase in FY 1984 alone.
 That is not only an unreasonable increase in the tax burden as we come out of a recession, it can only mean that House Democrats want to repeal the third year of the tax cut for the working people.
 Reneging on promises is no way to run the government, and that proposal must be rejected.
-Even the members of the House Ways and Means committee have expressed strong doubts that any more than \$8 billion in revenue can or should be raised in 1984. - C. Defense spending.
-The President has recommended a 10 percent real increase in defense spending, and the House recommends a mere 4 percent increase.
+Even the members of the House Ways and Means committee have expressed strong doubts that any more than \$8 billion in revenue can or should be raised in 1984.

+C. Defense spending.
+The President has recommended a 10 percent real increase in defense spending, and the House recommends a mere 4 percent increase: 2.3 percent compared with the President, if you factor out the military pay increase.
 We all know that defense, like every area of the budget, will have to assume a fair share of the burden of deficit reduction.
 But surely we ought to take more seriously the President's concern about our national strength vis-a-vis the Soviet Union.
 We can and probably will have to modify the President's defense request, and the President will have to deal with both the Senate and the House leadership if we are to get agreement.
 We do have to get more out of each defense dollar spent.
 But the House-proposed increase is not wise, reasonable, or in the national interest.
+The Senate Budget Committee has voted for a 5 percent increase exclusive of pay, which is at least closer to the mark.

 Domestic spending.
-There is widespread agreement that we cannot let the burden of deficit reduction continue to fall on benefits for lower-income Americans.
+There is widespread agreement that D. we cannot let the burden of deficit reduction continue to fall on benefits for lower-income Americans.
 But that does not mean domestic spending is untouchable -- it can and must be reduced, something the Democratic budget fails to acknowledge.
 The House resolution provides \$25 billion more for nonmilitary spending than does the President's budget. \$6 billion of that difference is in the health area: and certainly we have reached the point where we should acknowledge that Federal health program costs are not under control, and that changes to control costs are very much in order.
 The American people do want to share the cost of reducing the deficit in a fair way.
 But they do not want national security risked, or the tax burden on individuals raised to an unconscionable degree, just because some members of Congress do not want to reexamine programs that may have outlived their usefullness or have become grossly inefficient.
 Instead, let us work together, and with the President, to reach a bipartisan agreement like that worked out on social security.

 IV.
-The Budget: Tax Issues
+The Budget: 'Tax Issues